 - Have the students create something with their play dough.
 They could create a tree with lights, an animal whose eyes light up, etc.

-- The teacher will have to explain about the two different kinds of play dough and how they work with the leads and battery pack.
+- The teacher will have to explain the two different kinds of play dough and how they work with the leads and battery pack.

 - Have the students attach the battery pack and leads to the play dough and watch it light up!